 Moodle is an incredibly powerful and flexible learning tool for interacting with your class.
 Your professor may use Moodle to create online exams, distribute documents, direct you class towards external links and resources, and so much more.

 - Google Drive

-Your 1Hope Account comes with free, unlimited storage with Google Drive.
+Your 1Hope Account comes with a huge amount of storage in Google Drive.
 It's a fantastic collaboration tool and a great way to keep your files organized, on- or off-campus.

 - GSuite Learning Center